You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 High or low volume

 These expressions are relative.
-A long kayak is likely to have more volume than a short one.
+When we say "kayak A is really high volume" we really mean "it's fat and bulky" rather than "it has more litres than kayak X".
+Any long kayak is likely to have more volume than any short one.
 The yellow boat above is "high volume" because it has a lot of litres for its length and it looks borderline obese.
 It actually has fewer litres than either the expedition kayak, which probably most kayakers would think of as medium volume, or the ocean race kayak which many would describe as low volume.

 A kayak which is "low volume" for a man may be high volume for a woman and enormous for a child.
 Most sea kayaks are unisex and have 300-400 litres, which is enough volume to support the weight of a man.
 The red kayak has 300 litres.
 It makes a nice slim day-boat for a 90 kg man who seldom carries more than a repair kit and lunch.
 300 litres would also suit a 50 kg woman who intends to do a lot of expeditions with a 40 kg load of equipment and supplies.
 See comparison photo.